robertkoller/after-effects-scripts/README.md

 * Solid layers
 * One-frame adjustment and solid layers

+### PreTwix

+Tool used for getting rid duplicate "dead frames" in footage.
+Useful for using before Twixtoring as using Twixtor on duplicate frames creates choppy output.

 ## Installation

 Each script inside this repository includes its own folder and can be installed independently.